Do Go On - 396 - Rosemary Brown: A Musical Seance

 At 31, absolutely.

-How could you be short at that age?
+How could you be short?

-and her husband's brother just got married very recently.
+I was chatting to a friend the other day and her husband's brother just got married very recently.

 And I was like, how old are they?